anyRTC/Tools/DynamicKey/ARDynamicKey/README.md

 # ARDynamicKey

-This page describes the authentication mechanism used by the Agora SDK, as well as providing the related code for generating AccessToken (v2.1.0) or Dynamic Key (v2.0.2 or earlier).
+This page describes the authentication mechanism used by the anyRTC SDK, as well as providing the related code for generating AccessToken (v2.1.0) or Dynamic Key (v2.0.2 or earlier).

-**For users who want a quick deployable sample server to test with, please look at [here](https://github.com/AgoraIO-Community/TokenServer-nodejs)**

 ## AccessToken

 AccessToken is more powerful than the legacy Dynamic Key.
-It encapsulates several privileges in one token to cover various services provided by Agora.
+It encapsulates several privileges in one token to cover various services provided by anyRTC.

 AccessToken is available as of SDK 2.1.0.